New health sciences building to feature active learning and cross-disciplinary education

 The new Health Sciences Education Building, slated to open in 2022, will be nestled in the heart of south campus along Pacific Avenue.
 The 4-story, 110,000 square-foot building is designed to be a hub for all six health sciences schools, where students in dentistry, medicine, nursing, pharmacy, public health and social work can spend the day learning, both in and outside the classroom.

 Designing a student-centered building that serves the needs of all the health sciences requires a lot of planning — including input from faculty, staff and students — as well as funding.
 The state of Washington has invested $70 million in the $100 million project.
 The university is seeking to raise an additional $30 million in gifts from the community.
-Opportunities are available for naming spaces in the building after a loved one.
+Opportunities are available for naming spaces in the building.

 More Engagement, Better Outcomes

 One way you know you are in an active learning classroom is by the sound.
 Rather than a single voice booming from behind a lectern, you’ll hear the low rumble of multiple voices, students quietly brainstorming, sharing feedback and asking questions.
 “The goal of active learning is to get students to learn with and from each other.
-You’re actually taking advantage of the fact that you’re all in a room together,” says Sara Mackenzie, MD, MPH, director of the undergraduate program in public health-global health and principal lecturer for the Department of Health Services.
+You’re actually taking advantage of the fact that you’re all in a room together,” says Sara Mackenzie, teaching professor for the Department of Health Services.

 For example, Mackenzie uses an active-learning technique called think-pair-share, where students first reflect individually on a question she has posed.
 Then they share their ideas with a partner or small group, before joining a discussion with the entire class.
 These types of active-learning techniques help students retain information and apply concepts to situations they are likely to encounter in the workplace.
 Active learning also presents opportunities for students to hone their speaking skills, particularly when discussing controversial topics.